a true story about loss & repair

 One Block From The Top

 She'd stacked it higher than ever.
 One block left.
-And then the whole thing came down.
-She didn't cry.
-She just went still, and held the last block out to me to fix.
+And then the whole tower came down.

 the realization